CumulusNetworks/docs/content/cumulus-netq-32/Manage-Deployment/Upgrade-NetQ/Upgrade-System/_index.md

 weight: 410
 toc: 4
 ---
-The first step in upgrading your NetQ 2.4.x installation to NetQ 3.0.0 is to upgrade your NetQ appliance(s) or VM(s).
+The first step in upgrading your NetQ 2.4.x or 3.x installation to NetQ 3.2.0 is to upgrade your NetQ appliance(s) or VM(s).
 This topic describes how to upgrade this for both on-premises and cloud deployments.

 ## Prepare for Upgrade